-List of 10 most impressive sinkholes
+List of 10 most impressive and largest sinkholes

 The giant sinkholes of Earth belong to the most impressive natural landmarks.